grocy/grocy-desktop/README.md

 Please note that the user data is not automatically transfered when switching between the classic installer and the Microsoft Store version, please use the [backup/restore functionality](#how-to-backuprestore) to transfer your data.

 ## How to update
-Just download and execute the [latest release](https://releases.grocy.info/latest-desktop). grocy and Barcode Buddy (if enabled) can also be updated separately (top menu bar `grocy` and `Barcode Buddy`).
+Just download and execute the [latest release](https://releases.grocy.info/latest-desktop). grocy and Barcode Buddy (if enabled) can also be updated separately (see the `grocy` and `Barcode Buddy` menu in the top menu bar).

 ## How to backup/restore
 All user data can be exported and restored as a ZIP file (see the `grocy` and `Barcode Buddy` (if enabled) menu in the top menu bar).